Greenhouse gas emissions

 Improving the energy efficiency of our facilities is one of the ways to help us achieve our Net Carbon Footprint ambition to cut the intensity of the greenhouse gas (GHG) emissions of the energy products we sell by around half by 2050, in step with society’s progress to align with the goal of the Paris Agreement.

-We require projects and facilities that produce more than 50,000 tonnes of emissions a year to have a GHG and energy management plan in place.
+We require projects and facilities that produce more than 50,000 tonnes of GHG emissions a year to have a GHG and energy management plan in place.

 These plans help drive our emissions performance through various actions.
 This includes using more energy-efficient equipment, installing power from renewable sources and considering carbon capture and storage in the design of our new and largest projects.

 GHG and energy management plans must include the sources of GHG emissions, as well as a forecast of expected emissions at the site for at least 10 years.
-Projects under development that are expected to have a material footprint must meet carbon performance standards or industry benchmarks.
+Projects under development that are expected to have a material GHG footprint must meet carbon performance standards or industry benchmarks.

 During development, projects are expected to evaluate relevant low-carbon technologies and options to remove GHG emissions.
 To assess the resilience of proposed projects, we consider factors such as potential costs associated with operational GHG emissions.